The Secret to Stop Form SPAM in Drupal

 I know hate is a strong word, but I really, really don’t like Captcha.
 It deters legitimate users from filling your forms.
 It’s often very hard for even humans to read.
 The Audio captchas are difficult to understand.
-If you get them wrong, they sometimes wide out your entire form.
-Overall, they not user friendly and cause more problems than they were intended to prevent.
+If you get them wrong, they sometimes wipe out your entire form.
+Overall, they not user-friendly and cause more problems than they were intended to prevent.
 Moving on…

 I used to be a firm believer in Mollom (https://www.drupal.org/project/mollom) to protect my sites.
 It smartly interprets the submitted form and determines if it looks like spam or not.
 Then it presents a captcha if it suspects spam.
 It’s logically a great method to protect from spambots.

 Every time I would launch a site, I would generate a Mollom API key and get my protection for the first 100 emails per day – after that you have to sign on to their paid service or just deal with the extra junk mail.
 I actually hit the limit of sites I was able to add to my Mollom account – 30 sites.

 Then I went through a period last year after our server crashed where none of my sites could connect to Mollom, causing long page load times.
 Mollom apparently was “calling home” on every page load, looking to validate my api keys.
 Since it couldn’t connect, the 10 second timeout period had to expire before a single page would load.
 Ouch.